LAUNCH OFFERApply code FOUNDING20 at checkout for 20% off your first year.Claim Offer →

 PII FieldProtectionHow It’s Stored

-Social Security Number (SSN)AES-256 (field-level)Encrypted before write — plaintext never persisted
+Social Security Number (SSN)AES-256-GCM (field-level)Encrypted before write — plaintext never persisted

-Employer Identification Number (EIN)AES-256 (field-level)Encrypted before write — plaintext never persisted
+Employer Identification Number (EIN)AES-256-GCM (field-level)Encrypted before write — plaintext never persisted

-Bank Account NumberAES-256 (field-level)Encrypted before write — plaintext never persisted
+Bank Account NumberAES-256-GCM (field-level)Encrypted before write — plaintext never persisted

-Bank Routing NumberAES-256 (field-level)Encrypted before write — plaintext never persisted
+Bank Routing NumberAES-256-GCM (field-level)Encrypted before write — plaintext never persisted

-Driver License NumberAES-256 (field-level)Encrypted before write — plaintext never persisted
+Driver License NumberAES-256-GCM (field-level)Encrypted before write — plaintext never persisted

 Authentication & Identity